Target Canada: 2011–2013: Leaseholds acquisition and partnership

 After the Zellers stores at the selected locations closed, Target planned to renovate between 125 and 135 of them, and reopen them under the Target banner.
 Target would sell the remaining 64 to 74 acquired locations to other retailers, including 39 already resold to Walmart Canada.

 Unlike Walmart's entry to Canada with the acquisition of the Woolco stores in 1994, Zellers employees were not retained by Target nor Walmart, and they had to re-apply for their position to continue working in their same locations.
 Target Canada stated that former Zellers workers were guaranteed an interview though not a job; however, the United Food and Commercial Workers of Canada complained that many Zellers employees were not hired, including those with long years of service.

 Target confirmed the list of its locations in July 2012.
 The chain finalized its 127 stores to open in 2013.
 Of this total, 125 were converted former Zellers stores.
 The other two locations in Niagara Falls and Centre Laval were sites that had been occupied by Walmart stores.
 The first Target stores in Canada were opened on March 5, 2013, in the Ontario communities of Guelph, Fergus, and Milton, being close to one of Target Canada's three distribution centres.

+Target Canada had its head offices in Mississauga's Airport Corporate Centre in the same building as Pepsico Canada's offices during Target Canada's years of operation.